 Don't be bashful about asking questions.
 It's your vehicle, and this could be the biggest donation you'll make this year.

 - Make sure you have the right charity.
 Many of them have similar names, and it's easy to confuse a local charity with one from far away.

 - If your favorite charity doesn't advertise that it wants cars, ask anyway.
 Many need cars to use or would be willing to accept your car and then sell it.

 If you still have concerns, contact your state attorney general's office or your local Better Business Bureau office for more information.

 You should check to make sure that the charity is viewed as a tax-exempt organization in the eyes of the Internal Revenue Service (IRS).
-Most of these organizations will be listed in IRS Publication 78―Cumulative List of Organizations.
-Public libraries carry this publication, or you can check the IRS site to see what groups are on the list.

 You can also ask the organization to show you a copy of its tax-exempt status determination letter.